-In the first decade of the 21st century, most of us realize we live in a very dangerous world.
-It was just six decades ago that a new weapon of unprecedented capacity was first unleashed, when the United States dropped atomic bombs on the cities of Hiroshima and Nagasaki in Japan on August 6 and 9, 1945.
+Most of us realize we live in a very dangerous world.
+Decades ago, a new weapon of unprecedented capacity was first unleashed when the United States dropped atomic bombs on the cities of Hiroshima and Nagasaki in Japan on August 6 and 9, 1945.
 A new era of mass destruction had begun.

-At the end of World War II, General Douglas MacArthur, Supreme Commander of the Allied Powers, accepted Japan’s unconditional surrender.
-Aboard the battleship U.S.S.
-Missouri, General MacArthur summarized the danger and the choice facing humanity in this new era:
+At the end of World War II, General Douglas MacArthur, Supreme Commander for the Allied Powers, accepted Japan’s unconditional surrender.
+Aboard the battleship USS Missouri, General MacArthur summarized the danger and the choice facing humanity in this new era: